-Georgia Power of Attorney Forms are drafted by two parties—a principal and an agent—to legally grant decision-making powers to the agent for a set amount of time, permanently, or after a specific event.
+Georgia power of attorney forms legally grant decision-making powers to a person for either a set amount of time, permanently, or after a specific event.
 The principal’s purpose for completing the form is to have decisions made for themselves when they are unable to do so themselves.
 The principal can select anyone to be their agent, although family and close friends are among the most commonly selected.

-Advance Directive (Medical Power of Attorney Form) – Allows an agent to make decisions, when required, regarding the principal’s health and/or treatment.
+Advance Directive – Allows an agent to make decisions, when required, regarding the principal’s health and/or treatment.
 In order to be legally binding, the form must be drafted and signed before the principal is incapacitated.

 Durable (Financial) Power of Attorney Form – The standard POA for granting decision-making powers over finances.
 Is durable, which refers to the fact that the form remains in effect if the principal were to have a medical event that caused them to not be able to make decisions on their own.

 General Power of Attorney – Similar to the durable POA for finances, the general POA is used for assigning a representative who can make decisions over financial matters.
 The major difference: the contract terminates if the principal becomes incapacitated.